 Protecting your muscle mass while using Ozempic requires a proactive and balanced approach.
 Here’s a breakdown of effective strategies:

 Protein is the building block of muscle.
-Therefore, adequate protein intake is vital for muscle protein synthesis, the process by which your body repairs and builds muscle tissue after intense activity.
-You should take a daily protein intake of roughly 0.36 grams per pound of your ideal body weight.
-Some of the good protein sources include lean meats, poultry, fish, eggs, dairy products, legumes and tofu.
+Adequate protein intake is vital for muscle protein synthesis – the process by which your body repairs and builds muscle tissue after activity.
+Harvard Health notes that the Recommended Dietary Allowance is 0.8 grams of protein per kilogram of body weight (about 0.36 grams per pound).
+However, research suggests that higher intakes of 1.2 to 1.6 g/kg per day are more effective at preserving lean mass during weight loss.
+Good protein sources include lean meats, poultry, fish, eggs, dairy products, legumes, and tofu.

 Strength training is a must to stimulate muscle growth and prevent muscle loss.
 For this, you should engage in resistance training exercises at least two to three times per week.
 This should target all major muscle groups through exercises like squats, lunges, push-ups, rows and lifting weights.
 What this does is counteract the muscle-wasting effects of calorie restriction by signaling to your body that muscle tissue is needed.

 While a calorie deficit is necessary for weight loss, a drastic deficit can lead to excessive muscle loss.
-Therefore, you should focus on a moderate calorie deficit, which is 500-1000 calories per day.
-Along with this, take in a balanced diet as it will provide you with sufficient nutrients to support muscle health.
+Focus on a moderate calorie deficit of 500-1000 calories per day.
+Pair this with a balanced diet that provides sufficient nutrients to support muscle health.
+Adequate nutrition and protein intake are essential to maintain muscle during weight loss with Ozempic.

 Hydration is the most crucial part of muscle function as dehydration can impair muscle performance and even recovery.
 Therefore, you should drink plenty of water throughout the day, especially before, during and after exercise.
 The U.S. National Academies of Sciences, Engineering, and Medicine report states that the adequate daily fluid intake for men is 3.7 liters and for women, it’s 2.7 liters.